No Products in the Cart

 Why is sustainability important to you?

 In each project we take into consideration many different aspects from functionality to aesthetics and sustainability to semiotics.
-Of course depending on the nature of the project the attention towards one or another changes eventhough all of them co-exist and work in unison.
+Of course depending on the nature of the project the attention towards one or another changes even though all of them co-exist and work in unison.
 For us it is important above all to have an open mind free of preconditions and stereotypes, creating work which is founded on meticulous research and reflection.
-Sustainability is embeded within each project that we make by default, it is an intrisic property of creation even though it can take many forms.
-We believe that without sustainablity of one form or another a novel project nowadays has no reason of existence.
+Sustainability is embedded within each project that we make by default, it is an intrinsic property of creation even though it can take many forms.
+We believe that without sustainablity in one way or another a novel project nowadays has no reason of existence.

 How do you integrate thoughts about sustainability into your creation process?

 There are many ways that a design can be sustainable and it depends again on the case.
 For our part what we try to do with our projects is create awareness.
 Regardless the nature of the project we try to make people understand the reasons behind it and create an awareness that can bring them to a more sustainable way of life.

 Has your attitude towards design changed in the last years, how do you see your evolution?

 The basis of our creative process and consequently our work is exactly this: observation and study of the natural world that surrounds us and of what humanity has made with it.
 The natural world is in continuous evolution and contains an enormous amount of information and so is the world of humans.
 Through our research in our areas of interest we learn new things every day about this amazing planet and the species